Light from darkness: history of a hot dark sector: Evolution of hidden and visible sectors

 where we have supposed that $\bar g_\ast$ is constant.
 Since $g_\ast \gg g'_\ast$ for most of the parameter space we consider, $g'_\ast/\bar g_\ast \approx 1$, so we drop this factor for simplicity.

 While the expansion is dominated by the HS, $T' \propto a^{-1}$, so the solution to \eqref{eq:HSRel} is

-with $\sigma_i = \langle\Gamma'\rangle_i/H_i = m'\Gamma'/(9T'_iH_i)$ and $\sigma = \sigma_i (a/a_i)^3$.
+with $\sigma_i = m'\Gamma'/(9 T'_i H_i)$ and $\sigma = \sigma_i (a/a_i)^3$.
 This leads to a simple expression for the evolution of $\xi$, including thermalization,

-This expression agrees well with our numerical results, see the upper left panel of fig.~\ref{fig:evolution}.
+This expression agrees well with our numerical results.
+Compare the black dotted (analytical) and the green solid (numerical) curves in the the upper left panel of fig.~\ref{fig:evolution}.
 The black dashed line corresponds to the analytical solution, the green solid curve to the the numerical one.
 There is a small discrepancy between the two curves near $\xi \sim 1$, i.e. thermalization, to which we will return later.
 From that figure and Eq \eqref{eq:xiRel}, we see that the temperature ratio was constant at early times, $\xi \approx \xi_i$, then later evolved towards $\xi = 1$.
 This initial plateau is necessary for the coherence of our scenario, which rests on the hypothesis that the HS and VS each had well defined temperatures at early times.